chr15m/nostr-relay-research/XX.md

 ## Bootstrap Process

 New relays joining the DHT MUST bootstrap by connecting to known DHT-enabled relays.
 Initial bootstrap nodes SHOULD include [replace with initial set of implementing relays].

+Relays SHOULD advertise their DHT support capability via [NIP-11](11.md) relay information document by including this NIP in `supported_nips` in their relay metadata.

 ## Relationship to Other NIPs